DaveMDS/node-red-contrib-tasmota/README.md

 ### Send any Tasmota command

-All the nodes support an additional mode where you can sand one or more Tasmota commands to the device, using this feature you can send ANY command, not just the ones supported by the specific node, this can be used for example to change device  configuration or to send specific commands not supported by the node itself.
+All the nodes support an additional mode where you can send anyTasmota command or a list of commands to the device.
+This can be used for example to change device configuration or to send specific commands not supported by the node itself.

 The list of all the commands supported by Tasmota is available on this [documentation](https://tasmota.github.io/docs/Commands/) page.

-To send commands to the device just send a message to the node with `command` as topic and the Tasmota command as payload.

 Three payload formats are supported:
 1. string payload: `'CMD <param>'`